VESTEC-EU/app-cwl/wildfire/README.md

 WFA:

 * takes an integer parameter `timeIndex` which is the index into the weather NetCDF time dimension where the sim starts.
-If the input data output period is 1 hour, this corresponds to documentation ("start hour from the beginning of the weather data").
+For example, since the time inteval of the NetCDF is 1 hour, timeIndex=7 means that the simulation will start 7 hours after the start date of the NetCDF file.

-* assumes input weather data is given hourly
+* WFA assumes the NetCDF time interval is 1 hour.

 * `simDurationOutput` is the duration, in hours, the user defines for a simulation

 * `simDuration` is the actual duration, in hours, of the simulation used internally by WFA.
 This should be 3 times `simDurationOutput`.
-(The reason to use longer durations internally is because the probabilistic output needs all simulations to cover most of the domain.)
+(The reason to use longer durations internally is because the probabilistic output needs all simulations to cover most of the domain to do the statistical analysis.)

 Forecast data:
 * GFS forecasts are run (published?) every 6hrs at 00:00, 06:00,